 The Python title function is used to convert the first character in each word to Uppercase and the following characters to Lowercase and returns a new string.
 This section discusses how to write the title Function with an example.

-Python title method Example
+Python title function Example

 The following set of examples helps you understand the string title Function.
 For str2, it converts the above text into a title case and prints the output.